 About the Garden:

-This one-acre estate includes many mature natives, some more than 25 years old, alongside more recent plantings, all of which attract legions of hummingbirds, songbirds, insects, and other local fauna.
+This one-acre urban oasis includes many mature natives, some more than 25 years old, alongside more recent plantings, all of which attract legions of hummingbirds, songbirds, insects, and other local fauna.
 A staircase leads down a steep back hillside, handsomely terraced and planted with slope-stabilizing natives.
 Other highlights: a running stream, water features designed for birds, a fine succulent collection, and an exemplary cat run that give felines time outside while keeping the birds (and cats) safe.

 This is an in-person event.
 To help protect our hosts and community, we respectfully ask that you read and follow these safety protocols: